-National and city price-to-rent ratios have risen and fallen over the years depending on the state of the housing market.
+National and city price-to-rent ratios rise and fall over time depending on the state of the housing market.
 In the years before the housing crisis, as the housing market heated up, the national ratio rose from 22.73 (in 2005) to 24.50 (in 2007).
-Then, however, after the real estate market turned, as home prices fell and rentals grew more expensive, the ratio began to fall, dipping below 20 in 2011, down to the current rate of 19.21.
+After the real estate market turned, home prices fell and rentals grew more expensive.
+That drove down the ratio and it dipped below 20 in 2011.
+In 2021, it sits at 18.27.

-Before the housing bubble and subsequent crisis, the average hovered somewhere around 15.
-That indicates that we are still in a time period that is more favorable to renters than buyers from a historical perspective.
+Before the housing bubble and subsequent crisis around 2008, the national price-to-rent ratio hovered around 15.
+That indicates that we are still in a time period that is slightly more favorable to renters than buyers.

 While the price-to-rent ratio is useful for comparing buying to renting, it does not reflect the overall affordability of buying or renting in a given market.
 In theory, a place where renting and buying are very expensive could have the same price-to-rent ratio as a place where both renting and buying are very cheap.

-Take San Francisco for example.
-San Fran has the highest price-to-rent ratio in the country, which indicates that renting should be more affordable than buying in the City by the Bay.
-However, as we all know, rentals in San Francisco are very expensive.
-The city’s high price-rent ratio is only reflective of the fact that buying is relatively more expensive than renting.
-It does not saying anything about absolute affordability of either buying or renting in that city.
+Take San Francisco as an example.
+The city has the highest price-to-rent ratio in the country, indicating that renting should be more affordable than buying.
+However, rentals in San Francisco are also notoriously expensive.
+The city’s high price-to-rent ratio only reflects that buying is relatively more expensive than renting within the city.
+It does not saying anything about the overall affordability of housing compared to other cities.